United States Bullion Depository: Historic documents

 Librarian of Congress Archibald MacLeish expressed concern with the safety of the library's precious artifacts as soon as he took office in 1939.
 As the Battle of Britain was fought during the summer and fall of 1940, MacLeish asked the U.S. Geological Survey about locating underground storage for "valuable paintings and books" and "within reasonable distance of Washington."
 In December 1940, he directed his staff to create a detailed catalog of the Library of Congress's most "irreplaceable" assets, and the space required to store them.
 Primary attention was given to those items "considered most important for the history of democracy."

 When it became clear that Congress would not fund the building of a separate facility, Macleish sought other options.
 On April 30, 1941, he requested of the Treasury Secretary some thousands of cubic feet at Fort Knox for the most notable items in the library.
 The secretary replied, offering the librarian ten cubic feet.
-In July, when the inventory was complete, and it had been determined that some 40,000 cubic feet would be required for the storage of all unique and irreplaceable materials of the library, the original ten cubic feet offer was raised to 60.3 cubic feet.
+In July, when the inventory was complete, and it had been determined that some 40,000 ft3 would be required for the storage of all unique and irreplaceable materials of the library, the original 10 ft3 offer was raised to 60.3 ft3.

 MacLeish prioritized items to be sent to Fort Knox.
 These items were: the Constitution of the United States (signed original); the Declaration of Independence (signed original); Lincoln's Second Inaugural Address (autographed original); Lincoln's Gettysburg Address (first and second autographed drafts); a Gutenberg Bible (St. Blasius–St. Paul copy); the Articles of Confederation (signed original); and Lincoln Cathedral's exemplified copy of Magna Carta, which had been on loan to the United States for the 1939 New York World's Fair.
 The items were packed in four crates and then shipped by train to the depository on December 26, 1941.

 While the vault was invulnerable to bombing attack, it was not climate controlled, and so the documents were vulnerable to changes in temperature and humidity, as well as insects.
 Special precautions were then taken.
 The items were locked in bronze containers that had been heated for six hours to drive off any moisture.
 The containers were then embedded in mineral wool and placed in wooden cases hermetically sealed with lead.
 An air conditioning unit and calcium chloride dryers were installed in the vault.
 Frequent inspections were made.
 In May 1942, repairs were made to the Declaration.
 In April 1943, the Declaration and the Constitution were removed from and then taken back to the depository so they could be displayed at the opening of the Jefferson Memorial.
 On October 1, 1944, all items were returned to the Library of Congress.
 The copy of Magna Carta was returned to England after the war in January 1946.